BufferWithTolerance (geography Data Type)

 The minimum limit is 0.1 percent of the distance, and any tolerance less than that will be rounded up to the minimum limit.

 Is a bit specifying whether the tolerance value is relative or absolute.
 If the value is 'TRUE' or 1, tolerance is relative.
 This value is the product of the tolerance parameter and the angular extent * equatorial radius of the ellipsoid.
 The tolerance is absolute if the value is 'FALSE' or 0.
 This tolerance value is the absolute maximum variation in the ideal buffer distance for the returned linear approximation.

 CLR return type: SqlGeography

-This method will throw an ArgumentException if the distance is not a number (NAN), or if distance is positive or negative infinity.
-This method will also throw an ArgumentException if tolerance is zero (0), not a number (NaN), negative, or positive or negative infinity.
+This method throws an ArgumentException if the distance isn't a number (NAN), or if distance is positive or negative infinity.
+This method also throws an ArgumentException if tolerance is zero (0), not a number (NaN), negative, or positive or negative infinity.

 STBuffer() will return a FullGlobe instance in certain cases; for example,

 STBuffer() returns a FullGlobe instance on two poles when the buffer distance is greater than the distance from the equator to the poles.

 This method will throw an ArgumentException in FullGlobe instances where the distance of the buffer exceeds the following limitation:

 0.999 * π * minorAxis * minorAxis / majorAxis (~0.999 * 1/2 Earth's circumference)

 The error between the theoretical and computed buffer is max(tolerance, extents * 1.E-7) where tolerance is the value of the tolerance parameter.
 For more information on extents, see geography Data Type Method Reference.